raphael-group/paste/README.md

 ```
 Where the columns indexes are gene names (str), row indexes are spatial coordinates (str), and entries are gene counts (int).
 In particular, row indexes are of the form `AxB` where `A` and `B` are floats.

+`pairwise_align` outputs a (.csv) file containing mapping of spots between each consecutive pair of layers.
+The rows correspond to spots of the first layer, and cols the second.

+`center_align` outputs two files containing the low dimensional representation (NMF decomposition) of the center layer gene expression, and files containing a mapping of spots between the center layer (rows) to each input layer (cols).

 ### Sample Dataset

 Added sample spatial transcriptomics dataset consisting of four breast cancer layers courtesy of: